 Q: Will I be able to be licensed as a psychologist when I complete the Program?

-A: Upon successful completion of the Doctor of Clinical Psychology Program of TCSPP at XULA, graduates will have earned a doctoral degree as is required by the Louisiana State Board of Examiners of Psychologists to sit for the examination to become licensed as a psychologist.
+A: Upon successful completion of the Doctor of Clinical Psychology Program of TCSPP at XULA, graduates will have earned a doctoral degree as is required by the Louisiana State Board of Examiners of Psychologists to sit for the examination administered by the Association of State and Provincial Psychology Boards to become licensed as a psychologist.

 Q: What options do graduates of non-APA accredited programs have in the job market?